digital-asset/daml/docs/source/daml-repl/index.rst

 .. code-block:: sh

-   daml repl --ledger-host=localhost --ledger-port=6865 .daml/dist/script-example-0.0.1.dar
+   daml repl --ledger-host=localhost --ledger-port=6865 .daml/dist/script-example-0.0.1.dar --import script-example

 The ``--ledger-host`` and ``--ledger-port`` parameters point to the host and port your ledger is running on.
 In addition to that, you also need to pass in the name of a DAR containing the templates and other definitions that will be accessible in the REPL.
+We also specify that we want to import all modules from the ``script-example`` package.
+If your modules provide colliding definitions you can also import modules individually from within the REPL.
+Note that you can also specify multiple DARs and they will all be available.

 You should now see a prompt looking like